drbenvincent/delay-discounting-analysis/README.md

 Please use the [GitHub Issues](https://github.com/drbenvincent/delay-discounting-analysis/issues) feature to ask question, report a bug, or request a feature.
 You'll need a GitHub account to do this, which isn't very hard to set up.

 But you could always email me or tweet me [@inferenceLab](https://twitter.com/inferencelab) instead.

+I'm very happy if people would like to contribute to the toolbox in any way.
+Please see the [CONTRIBUTING.md](https://github.com/drbenvincent/delay-discounting-analysis/blob/master/CONTRIBUTING.md) document.